 The Carnegie Classifications of Institutions of Higher Education® (CCIHE) are the nation’s leading framework for describing diverse U.S. higher education institutions, so that their work and impact can be understood in relation to each other.
 Launched in 1970, CCIHE was first published in 1973 and has been periodically updated to reflect changes among colleges and universities.

-Intended to support research and policy analysis, the Carnegie Classification uses empirical data about characteristics of students and faculty and the work of the institutions to identify categories of institutions based on function and mission, including doctoral-granting institutions, comprehensive universities and colleges, liberal arts colleges, two-year colleges and institutes, professional schools, and other specialized institutions.
+Intended to support research and policy analysis, the Carnegie Classifications uses empirical data about characteristics of students and faculty and the work of the institutions to identify categories of institutions based on function and mission, including doctoral-granting institutions, comprehensive universities and colleges, liberal arts colleges, two-year colleges and institutes, professional schools, and other specialized institutions.
 CCIHE has grown to include classifications based upon instructional program, enrollment profile, size and setting, and certain elective classifications for Community Engagement and Leadership for Public Purpose.

 The Carnegie’s partnership with the American Council on Education is a unique and powerful opportunity to collaborate with institutions of higher education nationwide.
 Over time, this partnership can support institutions to mine and share effective practices; catalyze networks of institutions that learn and improve together; and identify and amplify the work of postsecondary education institutions that effectively serve Black, Latinx, Indigenous, and first-generation students.